+Constipation is never pleasant.
 Is chamomile tea for constipation recommendable?
-Chamomile is often used in preparations for gastrointestinal reconstruction and for relief of insomnia and constipation.
-The most important active ingredient in chamomile essential oil is bisabolol, which also contains camazuline, flavonoids and coumarin.
+Chamomiles are often used in preparations for gastrointestinal reconstruction and for relief of insomnia and constipation.

-Chamomile tea is appropriate for digestive problems as it calms and acts antibacterial.
-In this article you learn more about this yellow flower which can help you with constipation issue as a natural remedy.
+Tea from this aromatic flower is recommendable to drink for digestive problems as it calms the guts and acts antibacterial.
+In this article, you will learn how can this yellow flower help you with the constipation issue as a natural remedy.

-Chamomile tea is appropriate for treating constipation among other things.
-For the treatment, fresh or dried flower baskets of chamomile are suitable.
+Chamomile tea is a herbal tea that is good for treating constipation.
+Fresh or dried flower baskets of chamomile are suitable for the treatment.

-Essential oils of chamomile work to prevent cramps, reduce gas accumulation, are anti-inflammatory, allergic, antiseptic (neutralize bacterial poisoning), soothes (in irritability, anger, and insomnia).
+Essential oils of the plant work to prevent cramps, reduce gas accumulation, are anti-inflammatory, allergic, antiseptic (neutralize bacterial poisoning), and soothes (in irritability, anger, and insomnia).

 They help in internal restlessness and fatigue, in gastrointestinal disorders and diseases of the stomach and intestine mucosa.

-Boil the water and put one spoon of chamomiles in the water until the water is colored.
-Then sweeten the tea.
+Boil the water and put 1 spoon of flowers in the water until the water is colored.
+Sweeten the tea if you want.
 Use 1 teaspoon per 1 dl of tea.
 Such tea helps in constipation.

-Caution: If you boil chamomiles and even let them stand; the tea will have an opposite effect (the tea will have a closing effect).
+Caution: If you boil flowers and even let them stand; the tea will have an opposite effect (the tea will have a closing effect).

-Chamomiles are used in medicine for a long time due to next effects:
+Chamomiles are used in medicine for a long time due to the next effects:

 - carminative (releasing gases)